Advocacy

 Tax-Exemption Remains Strong

 As the cornerstone of BDA advocacy, the municipal bond tax-exemption continues to gain bipartisan support, even as bipartisanship legislating continues to flail on Capitol Hill.
 A main pillar of support is the House Municipal Finance Caucus led by Reps.
 Dutcher Ruppersberger (D-MD) and Rudy Yakym (R-IN).
 The Caucus, founded in 2016 by Congressman Ruppersberger, serves as a forum for discussing issues related to funding for state and local government initiatives.
-Key issues include protecting the tax-exempt status of municipal debt, ensuring a robust market for municipal securities and understanding the impact of financial regulations on municipal finance.
+Key issues include protecting the tax-exempt status of municipal debt, ensuring a robust market for municipal securities, and understanding the impact of financial regulations on municipal finance.

 Support for Advance Refundings Grows